chop-dbhi/studycentric/README.md

 * X-ray

 ### Known Issues
-1. StudyCentric is currently not working in IE 8 (untested in IE 9) due to inclusion of a BigDecimal library that is not working in IE. We are currently working on a fix.
 1. We have seen issues with the ruby server being exceptionally slow on CentOS when using Ruby 1.9.2 and ruby-dicom 0.9.4.
 Downgrading to Ruby 1.8.7 and ruby-dicom 0.9.1 seems to remedy this, but requires a small change to the server code.
 Please use the code branch called ruby1.8.7 if using ruby-dicom 0.9.1 on Ruby 1.8.7.

 ## Which server should I use?